nodeset-org/constellation/docs/Constellation Design.md

 # Constellation Design

-Constellation is a non-custodial Ethereum protocol which extends [Rocket Pool](https://github.com/rocket-pool/rocketpool) with two additioanl ERC20s: xrETH and xRPL.
+Constellation is a non-custodial Ethereum protocol which extends [Rocket Pool](https://github.com/rocket-pool/rocketpool) with two additional ERC20s: xrETH and xRPL.

 Thse tokens are backed by a decentralized group of high-quality Rocket Pool node operators which non-custodially stake on behalf of the protocol.
 This allows xrETH to provide the full ETH staking APR higher to depositors (zero commission). ield while adding minimal risk.